LightningX VPN Logo

 Stronger encryption protocols provide greater security but require more resources.
 Modern protocols like WireGuard are designed to increase speed, which reduces overhead compared to older protocols like OpenVPN.

-2. Distance from the VPN Server
+2. Distance Between You and the VPN Server

 3. Server Load and Bandwidth Sharing